chrobaks/kickertunier-angular/README.md

-kickertunier-angular
+Kickertunier-UI with Angular.js
 ====================

-Tutorial-Application with Angular for beginner
+LearningByDoing-Application with Angular for Beginners

 used libarys